Skip to main content

 /api/monitoring/cleanup-triggerPOSTForce a cleanup run (admin)

-Shows items from agents' operator queues: questions, approval requests, and status updates.
+Shows items from agents' operator queues that are waiting on a human: questions, approval requests, and alerts.

 • Agents write to ~/.trinity/operator-queue.json inside their container